Australian journalist and food writer, Sarah Wilson, is on a mission to get us to cut down our sugar intake - one teaspoon at a time...

 Sarah: Sure I do, but far less than most people.
 I stick to between five and nine teaspoons a day, which is the equivalent of two small pieces of fruit.

 Q. So is too much fruit a problem?
-In the UK, we’re being advised to eat 7-a-day, rather than 5, how should we do it?
+In the UK, we’re being advised that 10-a-day is really the ideal, rather than 5, how should we do it?

 Sarah: I eat seven to eight portions a day, mostly veg with only a couple of portions of fruit.
 I believe in ‘dense nutrition’, meaning I try to eat the most nutritionally-packed foods all the time, so that I always benefit from what I eat.
 The fruit thing is a bit of a fixation for people, who say ‘but I really like it’, and I say that the reason you like it is that you’re addicted to sugar.
 I’d advise people to continue eating whole fruit, but avoid large fruit salads, and grapes which are packed with sugar.